Elijah-Afolayan/tooling/README.md

 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com

-I am updating this file to verify is the Post-build Action(send build artifacts over SSH) is upd and running if i can see this update in the Readme file on the NSF-server.
+I am updating this file to verify is the Post-build Action(send build artifacts over SSH) is upd and running if i can see this update in the Readme file on the NSF-server